Scripture: Matthew 7:7-12

 Old Testament Reading: Esther 14:1-5,12-14 [C:12,14-16,23-25] (Deutero-canonical portion)

-Those who know and trust in God's love, pray with great boldness.
-Listen to what John Chrysostom, a 5th century church father, has to say about the power of prayer:
+Those who know God and trust in God's love, pray with great boldness.
+Listen to what John Chrysostom (347-407 AD), a gifted preacher and bishop of Constantinople, had to say about the power of prayer:

 1 I give you thanks, O LORD, with my whole heart;